 Our fellowship program has been right-sized to ensure fellows have the best experience possible during their training.
 Our faculty are dedicated to our trainees' experience, which means finding the right work life balance.
 Here are some highlights:

 - Fellows take just one call night per week, with one in four weekend coverage - that's 24 evenings/month pager free!
-Weekend call starts Saturday, not Friday, and includes rounds on University hospital patients only.
+Weekend call starts Saturday, not Friday.

 - A dedicated teaching service at the University is fellow-managed and supported by a dedicated teaching faculty.
 This service consistently has internal medicine residents and medical students, with a capped census to ensure adequate time for bedside teaching.
 Three advanced practice providers work in the hospital to support fellows and faculty and care for patients on the non-teaching service.